npatel126/Recipe-Community-/README.md

 The files that relate to the Docker containers are located in the root directory of the project.

-## This is the repo for group 5's 4900 group project
+## This is the repo for Group 5's 4900 group project.